the-obsidian/DiscourseGroupSync/README.md

 ```

 `discourse` keys are the IDs of your chosen Discourse groups.
 A negative number means the absence of the group, so `discourse: -20` would target users who were not a member of group `20`.  `0` is a special group meaning users who are not a member of any Discourse groups.

+Set a `whitelist: true` field on any of the groups to enable them as a whitelist filter.

 ## Features